DiegoCarrillo32/DiegoCarrillo32/README.md

 - 🌍 I'm based in Costa Rica and I love collaborating with international teams
 - 🧪 Into clean code, testing, and meaningful user experiences
 - 🏆 Finalist @ IBM Call for Code 2022 (Latin America)
+- 🌱 Huawei Seeds for the Future Alumni

 ---